dekomote/jade-email/README.md

-#Meteor server side email templates with jade
+#Meteor server side email templates with jade with multiarch build

+This is a fork from https://github.com/erkkaha/jade-email with builds made for all arch.
+The original author hasn't built it on anything except linux 32bit.

 ####Installation

-meteor add erkkaha:jade-email
+meteor add dekomote:jade-email

 ####Usage